 Cancer cells are generally dependent on a nourishing environment for growth.
 They prefer a high-glucose level which is a primary fuel for most cells.
 Therefore, it is believed that fasting which leads to glucose depletion from the blood can alter or revert this effect.
 This can be a potential approach to cancer prevention or its effective treatment.

-Fasting has also shown to activate CD8 cytotoxic T cells and can modulate your immune system.
+Fasting has also been shown to activate CD8 cytotoxic T cells and can modulate your immune system.
 A stronger immune system is very effective against any disease including cancer (30).

 10. Can Slow Down Aging